-I think that it’s extremely important to realize that with a testing team using a management approach which is theoretically perfect and proven, may not always work well.
+I think that it's extremely important to realize that with a Testing team using a management approach that is theoretically perfect and proven, it may not always work well.

 There are certain facts that need to be taken into consideration in order to manage a test team effectively.
 This has been elaborated below.